 Mary Lowndes (1857-1929) was the daughter of Canon Richard Lowndes, vicar of Sturminster Newton, Dorset.
-She studied at the Slade School of Art, before gaining practical experience at Britten & Gilson, where she was introduced to and became influenced by the work of Christopher Whall.
+She studied at the Slade School of Art (1883-86) and then worked with Henry Holiday, preparing cartoons for stained glass.
+She gained practical experience of the craft at Britten & Gilson, where she was introduced to and became influenced by the work of Christopher Whall.
+She also designed for James Powell & Sons between 1887 and 1892.
 Later, with Britten & Gilson’s former head glazier, Alfred J Drury, she established Lowndes & Drury as a facility for independent glass artists.
 She was also active in the Women’s Suffrage movement.

 Source: The Artists of the Glass House by Alan Brooks and Peter Cormack, The Journal of Stained Glass, Volume XLI, 2017.